Mira Nair

-Mira Nair (born 15 October 1957) is an Indian-American filmmaker.
-She is known for directing independent dramas through her production company Mirabai Films.
-She began her career making documentaries, but went on to create feature films.
-She is well known for films that sometimes touch on political themes or controversial topics such as how racial tension and prejudice are depicted in Mississippi Masala.
-She has received two prizes from the Cannes Film Festival and four prizes from the Venice Film Festival as well as nominations for two BAFTA Awards and two César Awards.
-Her films have also received two Academy Award nominations.
+Mira Nair (born 15 October 1957) is an Indian American filmmaker.
+She has received two prizes from the Cannes Film Festival and four from the Venice Film Festival, as well as nominations for an Academy Award, two BAFTA Awards, a Golden Globe, and two César Awards.

-Nair made her feature film debut directing the drama film Salaam Bombay!
-(1988), which received nominations for the Academy Award, BAFTA Award, and Golden Globe Award for Best International Feature Film.
-Her next film was the romantic drama Mississippi Masala (1991), for which she was nominated for the Independent Spirit Award for Best Film.
+Nair began her career making documentaries, but went on to make feature films.
+She usually directs independent drama films, which she also produces through her company Mirabai Films, and her films often touch on political themes or controversial topics.
+She made her feature-length directorial debut with Salaam Bombay!
+(1988), which received Academy Award, BAFTA Award, and Golden Globe Award nominations.
+Her next film, Mississippi Masala (1991), was nominated for the Independent Spirit Award for Best Film.